openvinotoolkit/training_toolbox_caffe/README_FD.md

 ## Data preparation

 The training procedure can be done using data in LMDB format.
-To launch training or evaluation at the WiderFace dataset, download it from [the source](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/), extract images and annotations into <path_to_widerface_root_folder> folder and use the provided scripts to convert original annotations to LMDB format.
+To launch training or evaluation at the WiderFace dataset, download it from [the source](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/), extract images and annotations into <DATA_DIR> folder and use the provided scripts to convert original annotations to LMDB format.

 ### Create LMDB files